-Monmouth’s 12-credit Leadership track takes place on campus and focuses on the practical application of leadership and management theories.
+Monmouth’s 12-credit Leadership track focuses on the practical application of leadership and management theories.
 Under the direction of faculty with prominent experience in the criminal justice field, you will learn how to analyze complex public sector challenges and manage the day-to-day operations of law enforcement and public agencies.
 An additional 18 credits of core criminal justice courses—including a capstone—completes your 30-credit master’s degree.
 In the capstone course, you will work one-on-one with an experienced faculty advisor to choose a topic of interest, conduct thorough research, and produce a high-quality, publishable thesis that will enhance your professional resume.

 Graduates of the Leadership track will be able to:

 - Discuss how criminal justice laws and policies are adopted, implemented, and evaluated

 - Conduct research and use findings to evaluate factors related to crime and the impact of crime on criminal justice policies, practices, and procedures

 - Analyze the impact of the criminal justice process on victims and perpetrators

 - Synthesize principles from criminal justice through theories, processes, and practices to promote social justice and positive change

 - Hold managerial and supervisory positions in criminal justice-related organizations